brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 }
 ```

-This query describes the arguments sent, and also the fields that are required.
-It's a lot clearer what information will be returned from the server.
+The above query describes the arguments sent, the required fields and is a lot clearer on what information will be returned from the server

-END OF JP REVISION 1

-GraphQL usually has only one endpoint, and we make all requests there specifying queries like this. to know what queries are available, we define a schema on the server.
+GraphQL usually has only one endpoint and we make all requests there with queries like this.
+To find out what queries are available, we define a schema on the server.
 The server defines a schema that list the queries, it's possible arguments and return types.

-The schema of our example, defining the "posts" query, would be something like this:
+The schema from our example above would look something like this:

-> GraphQL schema, defined on the server, showing the available queries, it's arguments, possible fields and also defining resolvers, that are methods to resolve that query
+> A GraphQL schema, defined on the server, showing the available queries, its arguments, possible fields and also defining resolvers.
 ```yml
 # Queries.types.yml
 # ...